ivpn/ivpn.net/src/content/en/pages/apps-android.md

             value: 88a6b40fc97fdc842f231f50eb12de116f5b759e3c5b38aaccaf6a7b393c85bb
         }
     ],
     note: 'Note: A vulnerability in Android might cause a DNS leak on all VPN connections, no matter which VPN service you use.
-Review [our blog post](https://www.ivpn.net/blog/dns-traffic-leak-outside-vpn-tunnel-on-android/) for more information.'
+Review [issue 1](https://www.ivpn.net/blog/dns-traffic-leak-outside-vpn-tunnel-on-android/) and [issue 2](https://www.ivpn.net/knowledgebase/android/android-vpn-leak-via-quic/) for more information.'
 }]
 ---
 ## Features